osquery/osquery/docs/wiki/deployment/remote.md

 **Distributed queries**

-As of version 1.5.3 osquery provides support for "ad-hoc" or distributed queries.
+As of version 1.5.3, osquery provides support for "ad-hoc" or distributed queries.
 The concept of running a query outside of the schedule and having results returned immediately.
-Distributed queries must be explicitly enabled with a [CLI flag](../installation/cli-flags.md) or option and have the explicitly-enabled distributed plugin configured.
+Distributed queries must be explicitly enabled with a [CLI flag](../installation/cli-flags.md) or option, and you must explicitly enable and configure the distributed plugin.

 **Distributed read** request POST body:

 ```json
 {
   "node_key": "..." // Optionally blank